How do top CEOs lead during this exponential age?

 How do you maintain agility during today’s tsunami of change?

-Today’s blog is the third of three parts deriving insights and advice from three incredible forward-thinking leaders: Beth Comstock, Sue Siegel and Arianna Huffington, who addressed my 2017 Abundance 360 CEO Summit in a module called “Exponential Leadership.”
+Today’s blog is the third of three parts (first and second) deriving insights and advice from three incredible forward-thinking leaders: Beth Comstock, Sue Siegel and Arianna Huffington, who addressed my 2017 Abundance 360 CEO Summit in a module called “Exponential Leadership.”

 Today’s blog will focus on Arianna Huffington’s advice.